The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals: Evaluating Torus Amplitudes of Closed Strings

-where $\tau=x+iy$.
-The integral \eqref{eq:Iclosed} is clearly divergent for bosonic strings due to the tachyon.
-The integral $I_0$ \eqref{eq:Iclosed} and also other $n$-point torus amplitudes of closed strings can be written as
+where $\tau=x+iy$ and $\eta(\tau)$ the Dedekind eta function defined in Eq. (\ref{eq:defeta}).
+We recall the Fourier expansion, \be \ee with Fourier coefficients $F(n)$ defined as in Eq. (\ref{eq:FC}).
+The polar term $q^{-1}$ is due to the tachyonic mode in bosonic string theory and diverges for $\tau\to i\infty$.
+Consequently, the integral \eqref{eq:Iclosed} is clearly divergent.
+This is quite a general phenomenon of torus amplitudes.
+To discuss such integrals collectively, we note that $I_0$ (Eq. \eqref{eq:Iclosed}) and other $n$-point torus amplitudes of closed strings can be written as

 where $f(\tau,\bar{\tau})$ is a non-holomorphic modular form of weight $(2-s,2-s)$.
-Such integrals have a long history, partly as providing an inner product on the space of cusp forms \cite{Petersson1950}, its appearance in one-loop string amplitudes \cite{Lerche:1988np, Dixon:1990pc, Harvey:1995fq}, $u$-plane integrals \cite{Moore:1997pc, Malmendier:2008db, Korpas:2017qdo, Korpas:2019ava, Korpas:2019cwg}, and its use for theta lifts \cite{Borcherds:1996uda}.
+Such integrals have a long history, partly as providing an inner product on the space of cusp forms~\cite{Petersson1950}, its appearance in one-loop string amplitudes~\cite{Lerche:1988np, Marcus:1988vs, Dixon:1990pc, Harvey:1995fq}, $u$-plane integrals~\cite{Moore:1997pc, Malmendier:2008db, Korpas:2017qdo, Korpas:2019ava, Korpas:2019cwg}, and its use for theta lifts~\cite{Borcherds:1996uda}.

-Section \ref{sec:evieps} discusses the evaluation of $I_0$ using the $i\varepsilon$-prescription, and Sec. \ref{sec:evExpInt} discusses the regularization using exponential integrals.
-Sec. \ref{sec:equivalence} demonstrates the equivalence.
-Sec. \ref{sec:2ptAmp} evaluates a two-point function which provides an example with a different integrand $f$.
+Section \ref{sec:evieps} discusses the evaluation of $I_0$ using the $i\varepsilon$-prescription, and Section \ref{sec:evExpInt} discusses the regularization using exponential integrals.
+Section \ref{sec:equivalence} demonstrates the equivalence using a contour deformation.
+Section \ref{sec:2ptAmp} evaluates a two-point function which provides an example with a different integrand $f$.